 - View and manage your contacts

-There are probably very few people that you would trust to have complete control over your G Suite data including the ability to read and delete all of your documents and email messages, copy any information to an external source, and send messages on your behalf.
-However this is exactly the access you are granting when you approve permissions for some Google add-ons.
+There are probably very few people that you would trust to have complete control over your Google Workspace data including the ability to read and delete all of your documents and Gmail messages, copy any information to an external source, and send messages on your behalf.
+However, this is exactly the access you are granting when you approve permissions for some Google add-ons.

 Once a third-party add-on has been granted access permissions, it will retain them until the permissions are manually revoked.
 This means that add-ons that have not been used for several years could still have access to sensitive corporate information.

-How to Limit the Security Risks of Google Add-Ons
+How to Reduce Security Risks of Google Add-Ons

-Allowing unlimited and unmonitored installation of Google add-ons is a recipe for disaster, so the first defence step in any organization should be to develop a policy for the use of add-ons within G Suite and make sure that employees are trained in the importance of following this policy.
+Let’s explore how to reduce the security risks while using Google add-ons.
+Allowing unlimited and unmonitored installation of Google add-ons is a recipe for disaster, so the first defence step in any organization should be to develop a policy for the use of add-ons within Google Workspace and make sure that employees are trained in the importance of following this policy.